 Lisfranc injuries are often associated with trauma.
-Trauma in high-impact activities such as sports, car accidents, or falls that place a great deal of force on the foot, or twisting can all cause a Lisfranc injury.
+Trauma in high-impact activities such as sports, car accidents, or falls that place a great deal of force on the foot can all cause a Lisfranc injury.

 Lisfranc Injury Risk Factors

 Risk factors for Lisfranc injuries include participating in sports that require a lot of movement and twisting forces on the foot.
 Sports that have a higher incidence of Lisfranc injuries include football and soccer.

 An individual with Lisfranc injury may experience the following symptoms.
 The symptoms listed below should prompt you to schedule an appointment with an orthopedic specialist.

 After talking to your doctor about your medical history, your symptoms, and the nature of your injury, they will perform a physical examination of your foot.
 The exam may include a visual examination to check for bruising along the bottom of your foot, which points to a Lisfranc ligament tear.
 Then, they will most likely test for pain in your midfoot by palpating it, twisting your heel, and/or performing a test in which they manipulate your toes up and down.
 If a Lisfranc injury is present, you will experience pain in the midfoot with these movements.
 Your doctor may also ask you to do a calf raise on your injured foot, which may show weakness in the injured foot in the case of a Lisfranc injury that is harder to detect via other methods.

 Imaging tests such as X-rays, MRIs, and CT scans may be performed to help the doctor diagnose the type or severity of your Lisfranc injury.
 X-rays will show breaks, fractures, and alignment issues.
 MRIs can show Lisfranc injuries that are more difficult to diagnose with an X-ray.
 CT scans may be required if your doctor wants a more detailed picture of the Lisfranc injury prior to surgical intervention.